grouzen/ollana/README.md

 ## :thinking: Why

-- No need to know an IP address of a Ollama server.
+- **No need to specify the IP address of an Ollama server** - Automatically discovers Ollama servers on your local network using UDP broadcast.
-- No need to change the configuration of your client applications.
+- **No need to modify your client application configuration** - Connect to a remote Ollama instance as if it were running locally.
-- Secure the network traffic via TLS
+- **Secure the network traffic via TLS** - Network traffic is secured using TLS, employing self-signed X.509 certificates.
-- Provide simple AuthZ/AuthN
+- **Simple AuthZ and AuthN** - Unauthorized access is prevented through explicit bi-directional device management.

 ## Installation